 You know, I wasn’t even going to waste my time reviewing this program, but I’m glad I did this post.

 I think that’s fair.
-And even if you can’t guess who this person is, like I said, there are many others like them.
-And now, you have 21 red-flags to alert you from being scammed by any of them.
+I won’t identify these people, so please don’t ask.
+But even if you can’t guess who they are, there are many others like them.
+And now, you have 20 red-flags to alert you from being scammed by any of them.